Mahmoud-Ehab/yellow/README.md

 │       ├── mobile-getstarted.png
 │       └── ...
 ├── src
-│   ├── components	// Exports various views to be used by screens.
+│   ├── components *** Exports various views to be used by screens.
 │   │   ├── header.tsx
 │   │   └── ...
+│   ├── modules
+│   │   ├── StateManager
-│   ├── mini-components	// Exports various views to be used by components │   │   ├── Textarea.tsx
+│   │   ├── Globals
 │   │   └── ...
-│   ├── screen	// This dir holds the ultimate view (.tsx) files, that would be compiled by Rollup, and used by App.js │   │   ├── HomeScreen.tsx
+│   ├── mini-components *** Exports various views to be used by components │   │   ├── Textarea.tsx
 │   │   └── ...
+│   ├── screen *** Holds the ultimate view files, that would be compiled by Rollup, and used by App.js │   │   ├── HomeScreen.tsx
+│   │   └── ...
-│   ├── styles	// All CSS style js-objects are stored here │   │   ├── colors.ts
+│   ├── styles *** All CSS style js-objects are stored here │   │   ├── colors.ts
 │   │   ├── fonts.ts
-│   │   ├── mediaQuery.ts	// Exports set of functions to be used in css styles objects
+│   │   ├── mediaQuery.ts *** Exports set of functions to be used in css styles objects
 │   │   ├── HomeScreenStyle.ts
 │   │   ├── TextInputStyle.ts
 │   │   └── ...
-│   └── globals.ts	// Facilitates sharing data from any file/object to another
+│   └── inits *** contains initialization files of some modules │       ├── globals.init.ts *** initializes and exports a Globals instance (to be shared everywhere else) │       └── ...
-├── App.js	// EntryPoint of react application
+├── App.js *** The EntryPoint of react application
 ├── app.json
 ├── babel.config.js
 ├── LICENSE